ergochat/ergo/docs/MANUAL.md

                 key-file: "dkim.pem"
 ```

 You must create the corresponding TXT record `20200229._domainkey.my.network` to hold your public key.

-You can also use an MTA ("relay" or "smarthost") to send the email, in which case DKIM signing can be deferred to the MTA; see the example config for details.
+You can also use an external SMTP server ("MTA", "relay", or "smarthost") to send the email, in which case DKIM signing can be deferred to that server; see the `mta` section of the example config for details.

 ## Channel Registration